Dev-Familia/collaboration-tools/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Contributing

+Configuration of absolute imports was based on [the article](https://medium.com/hackernoon/absolute-imports-with-create-react-app-4c6cfb66c35d).